Did You Pick The Best Farmhouse Sink? Read The Best Material for Farmhouse Sink Guide Until The End To Be Sure

 If you’re looking for a traditional but timeless focal point for your kitchen, a fireclay farmhouse sink is a stunning choice.
 Fireclay sinks are crafted from ceramic clay.
 That's dried at high heat and then fired in a kiln at an even higher temperature to fuse on a porcelain enamel outer layer.
 This process increases the durability of both the ceramic clay and porcelain enamel while giving the sink a glossy shine.

-Because the enamel is applied separately, you can find fireclay farmhouse sinks in a wide array of colors such as white, black or blue, or models with a unique swirl or grid patterns on the front apron.
+Because the enamel is applied separately, you can find fireclay farmhouse sink in a wide array of colors such as white, black or blue, or models with a unique swirl or grid patterns on the front apron.
 In addition, fireclay sinks are available in both single and double bowl models.

 Benefits of Fireclay: